 Engagement Programs: Develop an appetite for classic literature and live performance through discussions, dialogues, and dramaturgical materials.
 TAM offers a variety of programs to engage audiences in a dialogue about the plays and provide an opportunity to explore our work both before and after performances including: Post-Performance Discussions with the Artists following all Sunday evening performances; Director’s Notes on all plays in the program and online; Meet the Artist Interviews and Videos on the blog; and Ticket Discounts providing increased access to the arts for Monmouth residents, families, millennials, teachers, students, and seniors.

-New for 2016 Classics in Context Scholar Dialogues!
-Thanks to support from the Maine Arts Commission and Maine Humanities Council, Classics in Context fulfills our audience’s desire for in depth information on the plays before attending each production including a pre-season article by project scholar Benjamin Bertram and two pre-show discussions with scholars and artists on Friday, July 8 and Friday, July 22 from 5:30 p.m. to 6:30 p.m.
+2017 Classics in Context Scholar Dialogues!
+Thanks to support from the Maine Arts Commission and Maine Humanities Council, Classics in Context fulfills our audience’s desire for in depth information on the plays before attending each production.
+Discussions with scholars and artists on Opening Nights July 7, July 14, July 21, and July 28 from 5:30 p.m. to 6:30 p.m.
 CiC offers audiences a guide to the season through the critical historical, artistic, and cultural perspectives wound into the words of each individual play.